OdedNissim/marathon-training-analysis/README.md

 # Marathon Training Analysis

-In 2023, while serving as an operations officer in the Israeli Navy, I decided to take on the challenge of training for my first marathon.
-Between unpredictable sailing schedules, long nights at sea, and the responsibility of leading sailors, my motivation was at its peak.
-I woke up at 5 a.m. to run: long distances, long time, lots of them.
+In 2023, while serving as an Operations Officer in the Israeli Navy, I began training for my first marathon.
+After only eight weeks, an ITB injury forced me to stop for three months.

-Eight weeks later, I was injured.
-An ITB injury forced me to stop running for three months, putting the marathon dream back in the drawer.

-Two and a half years later, sitting by Lake Atitlán in Guatemala and reflecting on an incredible six-month journey across South America, I felt recharged.
-I opened that drawer again and decided to give the marathon another chance.
-This time, I reached out to Yuval, a former Navy teammate who became a professional running coach, and together we built a structured, gradual, and professional training plan.
+Two and a half years later, after completing a six-month journey across South America, I decided to try again, this time with a structured plan and the guidance of a professional coach.

-As someone who loves numbers, I had an idea for a project: to take all the running data from my Garmin watch, both from my 2023 training and the first months of my new 2025 plan, look for patterns, forecasts, and signals.
-Could I spot the warning signs of the injury back then?
-What explains why now I feel stronger and healthier?

-In this project, I’ll share some of the most interesting data insights, along with my personal takeaways about runningת, and about life.
+As part of this process, I launched a data project analyzing my Garmin training records from both 2023 and 2025.
+The goal: to identify patterns, understand the early signals of injury, and explore what makes my current preparation stronger and more sustainable.
+I will share key insights and takeaways, about running, training, and improvement, through this project.

 ---